ST10180919/AgriEnergyConnect/README.md

 Passoword: test

 # Running the app
-Open AgriEnergyConnect.sln in visual studio and click run No database setup needed as the database is on azure
+Open AgriEnergyConnect.sln in visual studio, build, and then run

+No database setup needed as the database is on azure